Create An Editable Stitched Label Type Treatment

 If you found the previous Letterpress, Sketchy, and Metal type treatment tutorials useful, then you are going to like this Stitched Label Type tutorial.
 Like the previous tutorials, this one relies heavily on the Appearance panel, making it easy to edit the text and apply the treatment to other fonts and vector elements.

-Below is the final type treatment we will be working towards.
+Below is the final stitched label type treatment we will be working towards.

 - Program: Adobe Illustrator CS4